nationalarchives/tdr-dev-documentation/technology-considerations/API_management_AppSync_GraphQL_REST.md

 ##### GraphQL APIs have a strongly typed schema.
 The schemas can be written in the GraphQL Schema defintion Language

-- Strong contracts and documentation is always up to date
-- Types and all the operations are defined.
+- Simple definition of types and operations.

 ```
 type Consignment {
   id: Int!